nglasl/silverstripe-extensible-search/README.md

 `ElasticSearch_results.ss` or `Page_results.ss`

-## SS4 Change Log
+## SS4 Changes

-- The custom search engine support and configuration has changed (see above).
+- The custom search engine implementation has changed, and no longer uses extensions (see above).

 ## Maintainer Contact